pnst1987/hematite-kaolinite-sam-mapping/README.md

 The workflow uses an **AVIRIS hyperspectral dataset** provided in **ENVI format**, including the binary image file and its associated **`AVIRIS.HDR`** header file.
 The hyperspectral cube is read from the ENVI pair, while spectral wavelength information is extracted directly from the HDR metadata for band-wise analysis.

-Reference mineral spectra are provided as external text files and resampled to the wavelength positions of the hyperspectral image before spectral matching.
-In the present implementation, the workflow uses the following mineral endmembers:
+Reference mineral spectra are derived from the **USGS Spectral Library** and provided as external text files.
+These spectra are resampled to the wavelength positions of the hyperspectral image before spectral matching.
+In the present implementation, the workflow uses the following target mineral endmembers:

 - **Hematite**
 - **Kaolinite**